iseeyou911/jscodemodes/README.md

 Explicit call of bem-cn class method (React 16 bug).

 ## Running
-To run codemod you should to use jscodeshift https://github.com/facebook/jscodeshift
+To run codemod you should use jscodeshift https://github.com/facebook/jscodeshift

 ## Works for